ForJessicaSake/Health-Web-Application/README.md

 ## Note !!

-- Please endevour to make a *git pull* everyday before you work just incase anyone's code has not been merged
+- Please endevour to make a *git pull* everyday before you work just incase anyone's code has been merged
 - create a branch and push to your branch